-From the date you become eligible for the Flexible Benefits Program, you have 31 calendar days to submit your Enrollment & Change Form.
+From the date you become eligible for the Flexible Benefits Program, you have 31 calendar days to submit your Enrollment & Change Form which includes your date of hire.

 1. Eligible New Employees

 The 31-day period begins on your date of hire that is listed in VCHRP.
 The sooner you make your plan elections, the sooner coverage begins for you and your enrolled dependents.
 If you wait until the end of your 31-day enrollment window, you could delay your coverage and lose your credit allowance for up to 6 weeks from your eligibility date because coverage is not retroactive.
 See item 6, "When Coverage Begins."